AlgoClaw/Govee/decoded/v1.2/explanation_v1.2.md

 #### 13.3 Append "normal_command_suffix" (see Step 4)

-If a "normal_command_suffix" is available in the assocaited scene type, that is appended.
+If a "normal_command_suffix" is available in the associated scene type, that is appended.

 For "Star", the "normal_command_suffix" is `0047`